flint/flint/README.md

 Nothing and everything.
 Everything Silex does, Flint does aswell.
 This means that it is fully backwards compatible.
 So if closures are your thing, then dont stop using does but still get some benefit.

+* [Twig](http://twig.sensiolabs.org) is enabled by default.
-* Uses the full router instead of the url matcher.
-This gives the more power to the developer.
+* Uses the full router instead of the url matcher for more power and flexibility.
 * Supports using `xml|yml|php` files for router configuration.
-* Custom `ControllerResolver` that knows how to inject your `Application` into controllers.
+* Custom controller resolver that knows how to inject your application.
-* A base `Controller` with helper methods that matches the one found in [FrameworBundle](http://github.com/symfony/frameworkbundle).
+* A base controller with convenient helper methods.
 * Custom error pages by using the default exception handler from Symfony.
-* [Twig](http://twig.sensiolabs.org) is enabled by default.

 Documentation
 -------------